Highway Auto & Light Truck Tire Replacement Limited Warranty

-A tire has delivered its full original tread life and the coverage of this warranty ends when the treadwear indicators become visible (worn to 2/32 in. or .16 cm), or 6 years from the date of original tire manufacture, or new tire purchase date (whichever comes first).
-(Without proof of purchase, the date of manufacture will be used to determine eligibility.)
+A tire has delivered its full original tread life and the coverage of this limited warranty ends when the treadwear indicators become visible (worn to 2/32") or six (6) years from the date of new-tire purchase, whichever occurs first.
+(Without proof of purchase the date of manufacture will be used to determine eligibility.)

 This limited warranty is applicable only in the United States and Canada.

 What Is Not Covered?

 What is not covered by this warranty?